Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 Listing shapes in order of complexity from vertex to composite solid leads us to the notion of the data structure as knowledge of how to break a shape down into a set of simpler shapes.
 This is in fact, the purpose of the *TopoDS* package.

 The model of a shape is a shareable data structure because it can be used by other shapes.
 (An edge can be used by more than one face of a solid).
 A shareable data structure is handled by reference.
-When a simple reference is insufficient, two pieces of information are added - an orientation and a local coordinate reference.
+When a simple reference is insufficient, two pieces of information are added: an orientation and a local coordinate reference.
 - An orientation tells how the referenced shape is used in a boundary (*Orientation* from *TopAbs*).
 - A local reference coordinate (*Location* from *TopLoc*) allows referencing a shape at a position different from that of its definition.